virtualritz/r-display/README.md

 cargo run --example denoise
 ```

-This will launch the render an dump the raw data of a render with *one* sample
+This will launch the render and dump the raw data of a render with *one* sample
 per pixel to 3Delight Display.
 It will save a denoised version to
 `test_0001samples.exr`.